 On an even more spiritual level, going outside to look at the moon reminds us of how vast this universe we live in really is.
 It’s hard to be mad about what that person at work said or what your partner didn’t do when you’re gazing deep into the depth of night.

-For us, we’ve realized that our health and our ability to show up in the world as creative and empowered females is of incredibly high importance.
-This is why we make it a point to work on balancing our own hormones and have dedicated our careers to working with women to help them with theirs.
+For us, we’ve realized that our health and our ability to show up in the world as creative and empowered females is of significantly high importance.
+This is why we make it a point to work on balancing our own hormones and have dedicated our careers to working with women to help them improve their hormones.

 Thank you for joining us for this series!
 If you’re ready to take control of your body and figure out your personalized toolkit, we’d love to see you in our Healthy Hormones Group Program so that we can show you how!